Parks Canada Staff

 Second appointment: May 19, 2013 to May 18, 2018

-Rick Wishart has worked with Ducks Unlimited Canada in a number of research and management roles over the last 30 years.
-Since 1996 he has been National Director of Education and most recently is also responsible as Director of the Oak Hammock Marsh Interpretive Centre near Winnipeg.
-Dr. Wishart is a board member with the Canadian Forestry Association, was founding chair of the Manitoba Education for Sustainable Development Working Group, serves on the steering committee for ESD Canada, volunteers with the Save Our Seine community conservation initiative and acts as an adjunct professor with the Department of Education at the University of Manitoba.
-He is the author of many scientific publications and book chapters, and has presented numerous papers and briefs to diverse audiences.
+Dr. Wishart, now retired from Ducks Unlimited Canada, spent 32 years in a number of senior research and management roles in Manitoba and Ontario.
+Most recently this included National Director of Education and Director of the Oak Hammock Marsh Interpretive Centre.
+Prior to that he worked as an instructor in the wildlife and veterinary technology program at Vanier College in Montreal teaching a variety of classroom and field study courses in botany and zoology.
+He continues as an adjunct professor with the Department of Education at the University of Manitoba and volunteers with several provincial organizations including the Manitoba Education for Sustainable Development Working Group and the Manitoba Forestry Association.
+He is the author of many scientific publications, has been involved in several books as writer and editor, and has presented numerous papers to diverse audiences.
 Dr. Wishart received his BSc and MSc in natural resource management from McGill University, and a PhD in zoology from the University of Manitoba.

 First appointment: February 29, 2012, to February 28, 2015